SansGuidon/bookmarks/README.md

 * [Functional Geekery](https://www.functionalgeekery.com/episode-114-fred-herbert/) - Functional Geekery Episode 114 – Fred Hébert with introduction to Erlang, productionization as a phase of software, property testing, “Everything is Terrible”, and much more.
 * [The Changelog](https://changelog.com/podcast) - Conversations with the hackers, leaders, and innovators of open source.
 * [Ramène Ta Science (alias RTS)](https://www.geekzone.fr/rts/) - :fr: [FR] podcast de vulgarisation scientifique de Geekzone
+* [The Knowledge Project](https://www.fs.blog/the-knowledge-project/) - Podcast by Shane Parrish to uncover frameworks YOU can use to learn more in less time, make better decisions, and live a happier and more meaningful life.

 # Psychology
 * [16Personalities](https://www.16personalities.com/articles/music-preferences-by-personality-type) - Music Preferences by Personality Type